20592 - STATISTICS AND PROBABILITY

 NOTE 1: The final project is done in groups, while the written proof is individual.
 Therefore, the written proof may count 100% if poorly done.

-NOTE 2: The exam structure might be slightly modified, in order to accomodate for the possible difficulties due to the COVID-19 pandemics, taking into account the students' needs.
+NOTE 2: The exam structure might be slightly modified, in order to accomodate for unforseen issues (as it happened with the COVID-19 pandemic), taking into account the students' needs.
 In that case, students will be promptly informed, through BBoard announcements and more.

 in particular are of support to